bkuhn/talks/PLUG-2015-03/copyleft-future.markdown

 * His position is transparently self-serving, yet it's widely accepted.

-# Apache Software Foundation Today
+# Apache Software Foundation Last Month

 + If they're going to say this &hellip;
     + &hellip; **why** are we being nice to them politically?